 Regulations on special topics

-It is not yet clear, how many regulations on special topics will complement the taxonomy.
+It is not yet clear how many regulations on special topics will complement the Taxonomy.
 As of yet, we have more details on three of them:

 - The Disclosure Delegated Act was published in July 2021.
-It further specifies timeframes and indicators for taxonomy-related corporate disclosure obligations.
+It further specifies timeframes and indicators for Taxonomy-related corporate disclosure obligations.
 For example, it defines the revenue share of Taxonomy-aligned activities as a key indicator for non-financial economic enterprises or respectively their share in the total investment portfolio for financial institutions.
 For the reporting year 2021 only qualitative estimates are required, starting with 2022 for non-financial enterprises and 2023 for financial actors, quantitative indicators are compulsory (see also EU Commission FAQ on the Disclosure Delegated Act).

 Links and Downloads